Teramesh/PCB-Material-Modeler/README.md

 ![image](https://github.com/user-attachments/assets/a4ff7e3b-5cc5-4ef5-b7b7-f624a6e8245b)

 3- The tool will calculate the DK of the resin and the glass separately, then it will use them to calculate the in-plane effective dielectric constant and the out-of-plane value for the chosen dielectric thickness.
 These are the values that should be fed into field simulators.
-Calculation steps are detailed in the linked reference (PCB Laminate Anisotropy: The Impact on Advanced Via Modeling - https://www.signalintegrityjournal.com/articles/3422-pcb-laminate-anisotropy-the-impact-on-advanced-via-modeling)
+Calculation steps are detailed in the linked article (Signal Integrity Analysis Methodology for PCBs https://www.teramesh.tech/Resources/Knowledge-Base/Signal-Integrity-Analysis-Methodology-for-Printed-Circuit-Boards )

 ![image](https://github.com/user-attachments/assets/84787e3b-f191-4004-af9a-e67df1a4f00a)